1. Turner was an educated minister.

 8. The divinely inspired Turner met his end in a town named Jerusalem.

 After his arrest, Turner was taken to the seat of Southampton County, a small town called Jerusalem (present-day Courtland, Virginia).
 Six days after his capture, he stood trial and was convicted of “conspiring to rebel and making insurrection.”
 Sentenced to death, Turner was hanged from a tree on November 11, 1831.

 9. Turner may have been skinned after his execution.

 Turner’s body did not receive a formal burial, but details about what did happen to the body are not known.
 As Tony Horwitz reported in the New Yorker, according to several reports, the rebel leader’s corpse was given to doctors for dissection and his body parts distributed among white families.
 As recounted by John W. Cromwell in a 1920 article in the Journal of Negro History, “Turner was skinned to supply such souvenirs as purses, his flesh made into grease, and his bones divided as trophies to be handed down as heirlooms.”

 10. In the wake of the rebellion, states passed laws making it illegal to teach African-Americans how to read or write.

 “Nat Turner’s revolt contributed to the radicalization of American politics that helped set the United States on its course toward the Civil War,” writes Breen.
 In Virginia, the rebellion marked the end of a nascent abolitionist movement.
 Months after the insurrection, the Virginia legislature narrowly rejected a measure for gradual emancipation that would have followed the lead of the North.
-Instead, pointing to Turner’s intelligence and education as a major cause of the revolt, measures were passed in Virginia and other states in the South that made it unlawful to teach slaves and free African-Americans how to read or write.
+Instead, pointing to Turner’s intelligence and education as a major cause of the revolt, measures were passed in Virginia and other states in the South that made it unlawful to teach enslaved people and free African Americans how to read or write.